 Step 2: Use an aquarium heater to gradually increase the temperature between 24° to 26°C.

-Step 3: Add in two teaspoons of Epsom salts per gallon of water.
+Step 3: Add in 2 teaspoons of Epsom salts per gallon of water.

 Step 4: Treat for bacteria in the swim bladder with NT Labs Swim Bladder Treatment or Seachem Focus.

-Step 5: If you rule out a bacterial issue, boil and deshell the pea and squish it between your fingers for the goldfish to eat.
+Step 5: If you rule out a bacterial issue, boil and deshell a pea and squish it between your fingers for the goldfish to eat.

 Step 6: Gently massage the goldfish’s stomach to release the trapped air.

 Normally the first treatment method that comes to mind when a goldfish develops swim bladder issues is to feed it peas.
 Peas are praised as a cure for the disorder, but this is simply not true.
 Peas have nothing special about them and they do not contain anti-bacterial properties to kill off a possible bacterial infection in the swim bladder organ.